 My boyfriend and I have been having sex for a few months.
 How do I know if I’ve had an orgasm?

-Great question!
-In technical terms, an orgasm is a physical reflex where the muscles that were tightened during sexual arousal release and return to their pre-arousal state through a series of rhythmic contractions.
-Everyone experiences orgasm differently, but some common experiences include: sweating, vibrating, changes in breathing, a feeling of warmth, or an urge to cry out.
+In technical terms, an orgasm is a series of rhythmic contractions where the muscles that were tightened during sexual arousal release.
+Everyone experiences orgasm differently, but some common experiences include: muscle spasms (shaking or vibrations in your hands, feet, legs or somewhere else), faster breathing, a feeling of warmth, or an urge to cry out.
+Many people feel a release of tension, or pleasurable sense of relief, during or immediately after.
+Sometimes an orgasm is called a “climax” because it’s often the peak of sexual pleasure.

 If you want to have an orgasm with your partner, the best thing to do is to practice on your own first.
-Light some candles, draw a bath, and figure out what makes you tick.
-Then ask your partner to do that for you.
+Spend some time alone getting to know your body and what makes you tick.
+If you feel comfortable, you can then ask your partner to do that for you.
+Openly communicating with your boyfriend about what feels good and what you want in bed can also make a big difference.

 ABOUT YOU ASKED IT